-Dameware is one of the most versatile tools on the market—which is why it’s our pick for best remote access software.
+We think Dameware is one of the most versatile tools on the market—which is why it’s our pick for best remote access software.
 TrustRadius named Dameware Remote Support their top-rated Remote Administration Software of 2017, and for good reason.
 DRS can work in two ways: from a direct client-to-server setup, or over a centralized server that can manage and monitor a larger group of computers.
 It’s compatible with most systems and environments.
 And not to forget about the IT pros looking for cloud-based remote support solutions, Dameware Remote Everywhere is accessible from almost anywhere with an internet connection.

 For IT administrators, Dameware is built to make life easy.
 No matter where the IT issue occurs, a network administrator can initiate a secure remote connection with computers inside the LAN.
-Use remote access to start and stop services and processes, copy or delete files, review and clear event logs, and more.
+Use remote access to start and stop services and process, copy, or delete files, review and clear event logs, and more.
 Built-in remote system tools and TCP utilities can help administrators troubleshoot specific issues without having to log into a full remote session.

 Best Remote Access Software for Small Business: Zoho Assist

-Small businesses may not have IT departments or help desks dedicated to troubleshooting—and as a result, their remote support software needs are slightly different.
+Small businesses may not have IT departments or help desks dedicated to troubleshooting—and as a result, their remote support solution needs are slightly different.
 Zoho Assist is designed for small businesses, and it’s the useful remote desktop for SMBs who are cost-conscious.

 Best for Shared Meetings: TeamViewer

 One of the standout features of TeamViewer as a remote support software tool is its versatility.
 It’s available across Windows, OS X, Linux, Android, and iOS, offering employees around the world to work remotely on and with any device they wish to use.
-There are a lot of bells and whistles built into TeamViewer—which is why it’s a tool best suited for large corporations—but the interface is reasonably user friendly to navigate.
-Built into this remote computer access program are features like wake-on-LAN, which gives users the ability to wake up a sleeping computer and put it back to sleep when finished.
+We think there are a lot of bells and whistles built into TeamViewer—which is why it’s a tool best suited for large corporations—but the interface is reasonably user friendly to navigate.
+Built into this remote computer access solution are features like wake-on-LAN, which gives users the ability to wake up a sleeping computer and put it back to sleep when finished.
 Plus: file transfer capabilities, cross-platform access, iOS screen sharing, secure unattended access, and more.

 Best for Personal Use: Splashtop

 There are two options for using Splashtop remote access: personal and business.
 Personal access includes free local access from anywhere, to everything covered on your home network.
 It’s restricted to non-commercial use, which is a nice alternative from many other remote support software options specifically skewed toward IT professionals.
-Splashtop’s Business version gives you all the basics: file transfer, remote print, access from any device, and more.
+The Splashtop Business version gives you all the basics: file transfer, remote print, access from any device, and more.

 Best for Ease-of-Use: RemotePC